J-Palomino/trifecta/GOOSE_QUICK_START.md

 ## Next Steps

-1. ✅ Buttons are now in TreeTee (just deployed!)
+1. ✅ Buttons are now in DaisyChain (just deployed!)
 2. Pick an agent to test on
 3. Click "Install Goose AI"
 4. Configure with your API key